OutSystems/docs-odc/src/eap/neo-differences.md

 * Dependencies between apps (Web Apps or Mobile Apps) are always weak, which means that Entities shared between apps are always read-only; in Project Neo, to write to Entities, create a Service Action
 * Relationships between Entities in different apps work differently.
 In Project Neo:
     * The delete rule is always set to ignore
-    * A database constraint is not created in the database, as is done with OutSystems 11
+    * A database constraint isn't created in the database, as is done with OutSystems 11
 * Apps (Web or Mobile) can have strong dependencies to Libraries only; See [Reuse elements across apps](reuse-elements.md) for more information
 * Apps (Web or Mobile) consume a specific Library version; for example, app A can consume Library v1 and app B can consume Library v2
 * Many elements that could be public in OutSystems 11 can't be public in Project Neo; See [Reuse elements across apps](reuse-elements.md) for more information.